Rafael-j-03/LP1Project2/README.md

 - The code production was done by Rafael José with the help of Rodrigo Gomes in making the README.md document development in which Rafael José helped with explaining in some technical aspects for a better understanding of the document.

-- 1st commit - Added .gitignore and LP1Project1 solution; - Rafael José - 22202078
+- 1st commit - Add .gitignore and LP1Project1 solution; - Rafael José - 22202078

-- 2nd commit - Added project 'Tragic'; - Rafael José - 22202078
+- 2nd commit - Add project 'Tragic'; - Rafael José - 22202078

-- 3rd commit - Added template class Player where it's determined the HP, MP and the player's Deck; - Rafael José - 22202078
+- 3rd commit - Add template class Player where it's determined the HP, MP and the player's Deck; - Rafael José - 22202078

-- 4th commit - Added the template class Controller with player 1 and player2; - Rafael José - 22202078
+- 4th commit - Add the template class Controller with player 1 and player2; - Rafael José - 22202078

-- 5th commit - Added template class View and interface IView; - Rafael José - 22202078
+- 5th commit - Add template class View and interface IView; - Rafael José - 22202078

-- 6th commit -  Added MVC template to the class Program, create a controller with two players, a view with a controller and start game; - Rafael José - 22202078
+- 6th commit -  Add MVC template to the class Program, create a controller with two players, a view with a controller and start game; - Rafael José - 22202078

 - 7th commit - Add interface Card for the cards with card name, card attack point, card cost, card defense points, and quantity available; - Rafael José - 22202078

-- 8th commit - Added card FlyingWand with its attributes; - Rafael José - 22202078
+- 8th commit - Add card FlyingWand with its attributes; - Rafael José - 22202078

-- 9th commit - Added card Severed Monkey with its attributes; - Rafael José - 22202078
+- 9th commit - Add card Severed Monkey with its attributes; - Rafael José - 22202078

-- 10th commit - Added a class to generate a Deck and show it on screen; - Rafael José - 22202078
+- 10th commit - Add a class to generate a Deck and show it on screen; - Rafael José - 22202078

-- 11th commit - Added more types of cards and its attributes; - Rafael José - 22202078
+- 11th commit - Add more types of cards and its attributes; - Rafael José - 22202078

-- 12th commit - Added class Hand to deal with the current cards, removing and adding cards; - Rafael José - 22202078
+- 12th commit - Add class Hand to deal with the current cards, removing and adding cards; - Rafael José - 22202078

 - 13th commit - Add main loop template that goes by each phase of the play and initial attributes; - Rafael José - 22202078

 - 14th commit - Add SpellPhase for each player; - Rafael José - 22202078

-- 15th commit - Added option to skip turn if the player doesn't select a card; - Rafael José - 22202078
+- 15th commit - Add option to skip turn if the player doesn't select a card; - Rafael José - 22202078

-- 16th commit - Added SelectedCards and CombatPhase template to identify which cards were selected by the players and remove them from the current hand; - Rafael José - 22202078
+- 16th commit - Add SelectedCards and CombatPhase template to identify which cards were selected by the players and remove them from the current hand; - Rafael José - 22202078

 - 17th commit - Changed the mode that the player is named; - Rafael José - 22202078

-- 18th commit - Added XML comments to all the current code; - Rafael José - 22202078
+- 18th commit - Add XML comments to all the current code; - Rafael José - 22202078

 - 19th commit - Updated README.md; - Rodrigo Gomes - 22201252